The Recovery Industry

 I would hate to see anyone read my concerns about the recovery industry use those concerns as another excuse to delay getting help for mental health problems.
 Please don’t.
 I do hope that anyone reading this essay will be a more informed consumer and simply be more aware and proactive in seeking mental health care.

 When I first sought help in 1988, I simply went to a practice recommended by other people in the organization for which I worked.
 The particular psychologist I happened to see in the practice was determined by the fact that he was the one who had a weekly slot available on his schedule.
 I didn’t think about shopping around or trying different therapists to see which were best for me.
-I thought of going in for therapy about the same as going in to a medical doctor to get antibiotics for strep throat.
+I thought of going in for therapy about the same as going to a medical doctor to get antibiotics for strep throat.
 Unfortunately, I had no real rapport with the therapist.
-Going to see him weekly turned in to just another thing I had to do each week.
+Going to see him turned into just another thing I had to do each week.
 It was a hassle, not a help.

 The psychologist referred me to a psychiatrist in the practice who saw me once, didn’t take a medical history of any sort, and prescribed an antidepressant, a tranquilizer, and a sleeping pill.
-I later learned from a pharmacist that the three particular drugs he prescribed are counter-indicated if taken together, but obviously I didn’t have a very attentive pharmacist at the time (or a competent psychiatrist).
-That same psychiatrist later switched me to another antidepressant that is also used to treat people with high blood pressure, which led to a hospital visit for dangerously low blood pressure.
+I later learned from a pharmacist that the three particular drugs he prescribed are contraindicated if taken together, but obviously I didn’t have a very attentive pharmacist at the time (or a competent psychiatrist).
+That same psychiatrist later switched me to another antidepressant that is also used to treat people with high blood pressure, leading to a hospital visit for dangerously low blood pressure.
 (My normal blood pressure was 90/54, something he didn’t bother to notice.)
-He didn’t even respond to the calls from my family doctor, who admitted me to the hospital, so I never went to see the psychiatrist again.
+He didn’t even respond to the calls from my family doctor, who admitted me to the hospital, so I never went to see that psychiatrist again.

 I ran into trouble as soon as I made it clear that I do not do twelve-step groups.
 I tried a few meetings, found that I have a nearly irresistible urge to make fun of the rhetoric and just about everything else associated with them when I’m there, and decided that they are not for me.
 I quickly learned that twelve-step groups are taken for granted so much by some people in the recovery industry that anyone who isn’t a twelve-stepper is regarded as being unwilling to work on getting better.
 It doesn’t really matter if that person is an addict of some sort, has been abused, or suffers from depression or PTSD or whatever.
 If you’re in therapy, some people expect you to twelve-step.
 It’s like always having fries with your fast-food burger.
-Twelve-step programs, no matter how useful they are to some people in some situations, is not applicable to everyone in every situation.
-For those of us who don’t follow a traditional spiritual path, the language of twelve-step programs is troublesome.
+Twelve-stepping, no matter how useful it is to some people in some situations, is not applicable to everyone in every situation.
+For those of us who don’t follow a traditional (or any) spiritual path, the language of twelve-step programs is troublesome.
 I personally believe that particularly for abuse survivors, the whole business of doing a personal inventory of those we have harmed is ridiculous and feeds into the negative suspicion that somehow we deserved to be abused.

 Finally, some therapists and others in the recovery industry don’t ever foresee a time to end treatment.
 Even if a patient is functioning normally and no longer experiencing the problems that caused her to enter treatment in the first place, some psychologists and others regard any attempt to end treatment as signs of illness.
 Yes, there are people who end therapy too early.
 Once you’re functioning and don’t have new issues to work out, I think it’s time to end the therapy relationship.
 Yes, you might need more treatment later if new issues come up.
 There is a time to be finished, though, even if the therapist does still have a high car payment or has just signed a new mortgage.

-2 Responses to “The Recovery Industry”
+2 thoughts on “The Recovery Industry

-There are many causes of low blood pressure.
+1. There are many causes of low blood pressure.
 Taking pain killers can also cause low blood pressure so be careful when taking it.’;”..

-Ciao http://healthmedicinelab.com/sinus-infection-remedies/
+Ciao

 Leave a Reply